Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I am trying to throw a 1st birthday party, but can't find a nice hall that is not so expensive.
 Any help?

 I agree, have the party at home.
 But, if your home isn't big enough and you live in a community with a club house inquire about renting it for the day.
-Typically your community clubhouse will be inexpensive and the money goes back into your community fees.

 Hello, I'm planning my daughter's 1st birthday.
 Her birthday just happens to be on New Year's Eve.
 She has two older brothers ages 3 and 2.
 We are planning on having something in the mid-morning to afternoon.
 I'm thinking of simulating New Year's at noon instead of midnight and having the children jump on bubble wrap and yell out Happy Birthday instead of Happy New Year.
 I was thinking they could make their own blowers and hats as something for them to do.
 Most of the children invited will range from ages 1-4.
 If you have any other suggestions I would greatly apperciate them.